To content

 Research

-The Department of Spatial Planning and Planning Theory deals with the interdependencies between spatial development and governance processes on the supra-local level (transnational, national, statewide and regional).
-Research activities are based on the assumption that spatial planning as an applied science is not only geared towards description, explanation and prognoses of spatial phenomena (cognitive scientific objective) but also towards support for spatial decision processes (normative scientific objective).
-Starting point is the question, how appropriate strategies and instruments can be designed in order to realize the maxim of sustainable urban and regional development.
-In this context, integrated governance approaches enabling local and regional stakeholder to act strategically are particularly emphasized.
+The working group of spatial planning and planning theory deals with interdependencies between spatial development processes and societal governance processes at the supra-local level (regional, state-wide, national and transnational).
+The research activities are based on the assumption that spatial planning as an applied science aims not only at descriptive, explanatory and prognostic research of spatial phenomena (cognitive knowledge goal), but also at supporting spatial planning and decision-making processes (normative knowledge goal).
+The starting point is the question of how to design appropriate strategies and instruments in order to implement the maxim of sustainable urban and regional development.
+In particular, the focus is on integrated management approaches to enable local and regional actors to act strategically.

-The department’s research focuses on application-oriented work in three thematic fields:
+The working group’s research focuses on application-oriented work in five thematic fields:

-• theories, methods and procedures of spatial planning
+• Spatial planning: instruments and procedures of state and regional planning

-• governance and development of polycentric metropolitan areas
+• Metropolitan research: issues of governance and development of polycentric metropolitan areas, metropolitan governance and city-regional transformation processes

-With this orientation the department adapts to the research profile of the School of Spatial Planning.
+With this orientation the working group adapts to the research profile of the School of Spatial Planning.
 Thus, a close interdisciplinary cooperation with other disciplines at TU Dortmund is facilitated and the interconnection of planning-scientific research regarding ecological, engineering, economic and political subjects is promoted.

 Ongoing projects of the Department of Spatial Planning and Planning Theory